agude/agude.github.io/_drafts/2020-05-21-nookdesk_review.md

 [qc]: https://en.wikipedia.org/wiki/Quick_Charge

-#### CPU Mount
+### CPU Mount

 Nookdesk also sells an under-desk CPU mount.
-It will fit towers up to 9.25″ wide and 30″ tall, although if the desk it fully lowered it only have 20″ of clearance for the tower.
-The holder costs $100, but I love mine.
-It is one of my favorite features of the desk.
-It keeps my computer off the ground, frees up space on my desktop, and makes it so I do not have to get very long cords to all the desk to rise while leaving the computer stationary on the floor.
+It will fit towers up to 9.25″ wide and 30″ tall, although if the desk is in its lowest position there is only 20″ of clearance for the tower.
+The holder costs $100.

+I love the CPU mount; it is one of my favorite features of the desk.
+It keeps my computer off the ground and frees up space on my desktop.
+I highly recommend it.

+### Cable Tray

-Finally I bought the cable management tray.
-It is a metal try that runs along the bottom of the desk at the rear edge and allows you to tuck your cables into it to keep them tidy.
+I bought the cable management tray.
+It is a metal tray that runs along the bottom of the desk at the rear edge and allows you to tuck your cables into it to keep them tidy.
 It costs $100.

-## Delivery and Assembly
+It does a good job of keeping cables tucked awawy, but seems expensive for what it does.

-### Shipping
+## Shipping

 If you do not create an account to checkout---as I did not---then you have to use a special page on the Nookdesk site to check your order status.
 You should